vmchale/apple/README.md

 <!-- rank is "bottom-up" -->

-## Linear Memory Allocation
+## Static Memory Allocation

-Rather than calling `malloc` to create a new array, arrays
+Because there are no references and conditionals are rare, memory allocations/frees are inserted up-front.

 <!-- reuse analysis -->
 <!-- no gc etc., comes from array &c. -->